-Summarized test results for Site 2 are shown in Table 16 with respect to all classification methods.
-Notice that even though modules 1,4 and 5 produce relatively higher distance error than other modules, these mMLP produce lower error in comparison with MLP and LVQ classifiers.
+Summarized test results for site 2 are shown in Table 16 with respect to all classification methods.
+Note that even though modules 1, 4 and 5 produce relatively higher distance error than other modules, these mMLP produce lower error in comparison with MLP and LVQ classifiers.
 It concurs the tendency of modular classifier to show more resilience to noise and render better location estimates than non-modular MLP and LVQ.
-It is interesting to note that the mMLP based location systems continued to perform better than mLVQ as in site 1.
-Which implies that multi layer perceptron demonstrates better competence than learning vector quantization.
-However LVQ based location system surpassed MLP in terms of absolute error and produced similar relative error.
+It is interesting to note that the mMLP based location systems continued to perform better than mLVQ as in site 1, which implies that MLP demonstrates better competence than LVQ.
+However, LVQ based location system surpassed MLP in terms of absolute error and produced similar relative error.